Which types of climbs suit you best? Our Italian cycling tour climbs and ratings compared.

 Giro d’Italia Cycling Tour

 The final week of the Giro d’Italia is usually fought out by the Pro’s somewhere in the high mountains of Italy and our Giro cycling tour follows this exhilirating race over its final stages.
-Our tour is rated a 9/10 for similar reasons as our Como, Stelvio & Dolomites tour where the km’s and elevation of the two tours are very similar, and also the type of climbing.
+Our tour is rated a 9/10 for similar reasons as our Stelvio & Dolomites tour where the km’s and elevation of the two tours are very similar, and also the type of climbing.
 For example, the beautiful Sella Ronda loop has an average gradient of 6.9%, with the steepest section at 10%, while Passo dello Stelvio’s gradient is a 7.4% average.
-Even if a couple of stages take place in the Venetian pre-Alps as they will on our Giro cycling tour in May 2024, there is still a lot of steep climbing and the snow and cold temperatures at this time of year do add an element of ‘difficulty’ to every Giro race, contributing to our rating with more changeable riding conditions.
+There is a lot of steep climbing and the snow and cold temperatures at this time of year do add an element of ‘difficulty’ to every Giro race, contributing to our rating with more changeable riding conditions.

 ……..it was truly exceptional and your attention to detail, planning and general care of us all went above and beyond my expectations.